AlmirMBH/movie-post-app/README.md

     - DELETE: api/cars/delete/1
     - POST: api/cars/create
     - POST: api/cars/filter
-10) By using api/cars/filter, you will be able to search by "id" and "name".
-If you use "orderById" and pass 'desc' or 'asc', you will be able to order the records.
-If you add 'pagination' and e.g. 4, you will controll how many records you fetch from the database ie. 4.
-Remember, no additional actions are required to have all of the above functionalities.
+10) By using the endpoint "api/cars/filter," you will be able to search for cars based on their "id" and "name."
+If you use the "orderById" parameter and pass either 'desc' or 'asc,' you can order the records accordingly.
+Additionally, by including the 'pagination' parameter followed by a number (e.g., 4), you can control the number of records fetched from the database (e.g., 4 records).
+It's important to note that no additional actions are required to access these functionalities.

-For more details, read Custom Artisan Commands and Stubs below.
+For more details, please refer to the section on "Custom Artisan Commands and Stubs" below.

 ###MODELS
-There are 6 models in the application: User, Role, Movie, Post, favoriteMovieUser and Image.
-I was planning to implement image upload and conversion to base64, so that I can use them wth users, movies and posts.
+There are 6 models in the application: User, Role, Movie, Post, favoriteMovieUser, and Image.
+I had initially planned to implement image upload and conversion to base64 so that they could be used with users, movies, and posts.
-However, the time was pretty limited and I only implemented Image model with filters, CRUD and tests.
-It was not a manual task but automatic (see setion custom commands below).
+However, due to time constraints, I was only able to implement the Image model, including filters, CRUD operations, and tests.
+The implementation of the Image model was automated using custom commands (see the section on custom commands below).